totallynothenry/15-466-f22-game6/README.md

 Pucks:
 5. Like with normal air hockey, players use their mallets to strike a puck to move it.
 6. Unlike normal air hockey, the puck fans out 5 copies when struck.
+For visual fun, the puck becomes the color of the player that last struck it.
 7. When any puck copy hits a mallet or scores a goal, an "observation" is made and all copies "collapse" into a single puckl.
 To prevent frustration, the puck chosen for collapse is always the puck that scored or was struck by a mallet.

 Goal scoring: